jrkhan/generator-socketio-d3-express-requirejs/README.md

 ```

 Once installation is complete, try opening two browser tabs to localhost:(port) to see to confirm that all dependancies are working.
-If all is well, you should see one svg:circle per open tag.
+If all is well, you should see one svg:circle per open browser.

 # Project Structure
 ```